HaoZhang95/HiSocial/README.md

 - [x] Transportation Itinerary data provided by *helsinki transporation data center*

-## Features
-- GPS location, measure distance
-- Draw real-time path on the map while running
-- Lock screen using proximity internal sensor
-- Upload data to web database
-- data persistence using roomDatabase and LiveData
-- Beautiful UI design
-- And more...

 ## Screenshots
 |                    Home                     |                  Map               |                  About us               |
 | ------------------------------------------- |--------------------------------------------|--------------------------------------------|